-A little light-hearted but important post today focused on WordPress users.
+A little light-hearted but important post today focused on WordPress users, and helps them in choosing the right managed wordpress hosting website.
 Particularly people and organizations just getting started with WordPress, but would also apply for those that have been on WordPress for awhile now but haven’t really been doing much.

 I believe a quick explanation is in order to help some people understand the differences between categories and tags in the WordPress structure.
 Hopefully this will help clarify some usage for people and encourage some additional helpfulness to your readers.